julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Friday, March 21, 2025.
+Saturday, March 22, 2025.
 Quote of the day:

-> "Silence alone is worthy to be heard." - Henry David Thoreau
+> "First love is only a little foolishness and a lot of curiosity." - George Bernard Shaw